TGoldsack1/biolaysumm/index.md

 We will rank submissions based on each of these evaluation aspects independently.
 This will be done *after the test phase has ended* by applying min-max normalization to the scores of each metric, before averaging across metrics within each evaluation aspect.
 A ranking for each evaluation aspect will be computed as well as an overall ranking, which will be based on the best average score across all three aspects.

-In the near future, we will update this section to provide a link to a worked example of the described ranking process.
+We will update this section to provide a link to a worked example of the described ranking process in the near future.

 ### Promising Research Directions
 {: #prom}

 - **Retrieval-Augmented Generation (RAG)** - Recent work has shown that the incorperation of external knowledge derived from graphs can help to improve the quality of generated summaries [3].
 The automatic identification and retrieval of relevant textual knowledge is likely to provide similar benefits, and we encourage participants to explore this direction.

 - **Controllable Lay Summarisation** - The lay summaries of PLOS and eLife exhibit numerous notable differences in their characteristics, including their length, readability, and abstractivness [2].
-We encourage participants to explore the use of controllable generation techniques to produce summaries that are tailored to the characteristics of each dataset and enable models to cater to the needs of different audiences.
+We encourage participants to explore the use of controllable generation techniques to produce summaries that are tailored to the characteristics of each dataset and enable models to cater to the needs of different audiences (e.g., [6]).

 - **LLMs for Data Augmentation** - In the first edition of BioLaySumm [1], we found that the use of large language models (LLMs) proved benefitial for summary generation [4], but also for data augmentation [5].
 We encourage participants to explore this direction further, and to consider potential new ways to use use LLMs for both summary generation and data augmentation.